The maximal potential energy of biased random walks on trees: Introduction

 Throughout the paper, we assume

 We also assume the existence of $\delta>0$ such that

 A general result of Lyons and Pemantle~\cite{lyons-pemantle}, applied to our special setting of the Galton--Watson tree, implies that under (\ref{cond-hab}), the random walk $(X_n)$ is almost surely recurrent.
 This is proved in \cite{lyons-pemantle} under an additional condition on the exchangeability of $(V(x), \, |x|=1)$; the condition is removed in Faraud~\cite{faraud}.
 See also Menshikov and Petritis~\cite{menshikov-petritis} for another proof, using Mandelbrot's multiplicative cascades, modulo some additional assumptions.
 In the language of branching random walks, (\ref{cond-hab}) refers to the ``boundary case" in the sense of Biggins and Kyprianou~\cite{biggins-kyprianou05}.
-In the boundary case, the biased walk $(X_n)$ has a slow movement: under (\ref{cond-hab}) and (\ref{integrability-assumption}) and upon the system's survival, it is first proved in~\cite{yzslow} (under some additional conditions) that $\max_{0\le i\le n} |X_i|$ is of order of $(\log n)^3$, and is later improved in~\cite{gyzbiased} in the form of almost sure convergence: on the system's non-extinction,
+In the boundary case, the biased walk $(X_n)$ exhibits slow movement and reveals a somehow surprising multiscale behaviour: under (\ref{cond-hab}) and (\ref{integrability-assumption}) and upon the system's survival, $\max_{0\le i\le n} |X_i|$ is of order $(\log n)^3$ whereas the typical size of $|X_n|$ is of order $(\log n)^2$: